nhx-finance/sdk-server/README.md

 - RESOLVER_ADDRESS: The resolver address to use for the server
 - ADMIN_ID: The admin account ID to use for the server

 **Note**: Sensitive secrets (API_KEY, PRIVATE_KEY, ADMIN_PRIVATE_KEY, etc.) are stored in **Google Secret Manager** and retrieved at runtime.
-They should not be set as environment variables in production.
+They should are not to be set as environment variables in production.
 The application automatically fetches these secrets from Google Secret Manager using the provided GCP credentials.